BBMP calls for community projects

 A community project needs to be related to a civic issue, and should not exceed Rs.
 25 lakh.
 It has to be submitted to Janaagraha by November 20.
 A jury chaired by Mayor G. Padmavathi and including M.K.
 Gunasekhar, chairman, standing committee, Taxation and Finance; BBMP Commissioner Manjunath Prasad, and opposition leader Padmanabha Reddy will select 20 projects for which Rs.
 5 crore will be set aside in the budget.

 The projects can either be creation of new assets or improvement of existing infrastructure.
-Citizens are encouraged to apply for renovation of BBMP schools, hospitals, road resurfacing, provision of pedestrian facilities at major junctions, improvements to parks and playgrounds among other things.
+Citizens are encouraged to apply for renovation of BBMP schools, hospitals, roads, provision of pedestrian facilities at major junctions, improvements to parks and playgrounds among other things.

 Please Email the Editor